COVID-19 (Coronavirus): FAQ

 - To learn more about how we are keeping our offices safe, click here.

-Currently, Cedars-Sinai is scheduling only medically essential procedures and surgeries.
-If you need routine medical care or have a medical problem, call your doctor right away, just as you normally would.
-Your doctor will determine the appropriate next step—whether it's a phone or video appointment, an in-person visit or a trip to the ER or urgent care.
+Yes, Cedars-Sinai is accepting new patients and scheduling most procedures and surgeries.
+If you are in need of routine medical care or have a medical problem, call your doctor right away, just as you normally would.
+They will determine the appropriate next step—whether it's a phone or video appointment, an in-person visit or a trip to the ER or urgent care.
 Our physicians are available on My CS-Link™ to make an appointment.
 If you need to find a doctor, you can call 1-800-CEDARS-1 (1-800-233-2771).

 If you are feeling sick or suspect you have COVID-19, please contact your primary care provider (PCP).
 Your PCP can provide next steps for your care and determine if you should be tested.
 Please do not go to the emergency room unless you are experiencing: